 Religious school offers the study of substantive curricular areas including holidays, Bible, prayer, God, history, synagogue, ethics, Israel, life-cycle events, Rabbinic literature, American Jewry, comparative religion, philosophy, and Hebrew.
 In addition, all children participate in a school-wide worship service each time we meet, so their classroom studies can “come to life.”

 Wednesday afternoons 4:20pm to 6:20pmHebrew instruction begins for all students in the third grade.
 Students beyond third grade who are new to CEEBJ should make an appointment with the Director of Lifelong Learning to determine appropriate Hebrew class placement.Our Hebrew program places primary emphasis on the study of the prayers with a secondary emphasis on basic Hebrew grammar and conversational Hebrew skills.
 Thus, not only will students be able to sight-read in the siddur (prayer book), they will also understand each prayer.
 Students are strongly encouraged to attend Shabbat and Holiday Services with their families in order to practice their developing skills.

-Special Needs?
+Special needs?
 We’d love to help!

 Our madrichim (aides) provide assistance to our classroom teachers.
-We invite students in 9th to 12th grade to become madrichim.
+We invite students in 8th to 12th grade to become madrichim.
 They may work on Sundays and/or on Wednesdays in classrooms, the office, or in specialties.
 All madrichim must be enrolled and attending an approved program of formal Jewish education and therefore serve as role models for ongoing Jewish education.

-- Bar/Bat Mitzvah – A Bar/Bat Mitzvah fee, which offsets the costs of the individual Bar/Bat Mitzvah training and related materials, will be posted to your CEEBJ account one year prior to your child’s scheduled date.
+Bar/Bat Mitzvah Fee – A Bar/Bat Mitzvah fee, which offsets the costs of the individual Bar/Bat Mitzvah training and related materials, will be posted to your CEEBJ account one year prior to your child’s scheduled date.
 This fee must be paid in full prior to the date of the Bar or Bat Mitzvah.

-- Grade 10 – Kabbalat Torah – There will be a separate fee to cover the costs of the Kabbalat Torah service, reception, flowers, photographs, etc. In addition, a class trip may be planned, at an additional fee.
+Grade 10 Kabbalat Torah Fee – There will be a separate fee to cover the costs of the Kabbalat Torah service, reception, flowers, photographs, etc. In addition, a class trip may be planned, at an additional fee.
 The cost of the trip can be offset by fundraising, should the class decide to do so.

 Passport To Israel